Manipur: SF wipes out 20 acres of poppy field along Indo-Myanmar border

-Imphal: In a coordinated operation, a joint team of State and Central Security forces wipes out 20 acres of illicit poppy field at three villages in the Manipur sector along the Indo-Myanmar border.
+Imphal: In a coordinated operation conducted by a joint team of State and Central Security forces wipe out 20 acres of illicit poppy field at three villages in the Manipur sector along the Indo-Myanmar border.

 Under the directive of Headquarters IGAR (South), joint team of Assam Rifles, Manipur Police, and Border Security Force (BSF) launch a joint operation at Chelep, Khudai, and Khullen village of Tengnoupal District, Manipur bordering Myanmar and on the south.